ZBok/BetterVanillaPirates/readme.txt

 - Human space combat missions (spaceport and jobs) currently don't scale very well into the late game, they aren't very good $$ and are somewhat boring once you obtain a large fleet.

-- I think pirate ships and merchant ships should use a bigger variety of weapon/engine/tech combinations, especially after the main storyline is completed.
+- I think pirate ships and merchant ships should use a bigger variety of weapon/engine/tech combinations, including Hai/Korath exile tech, especially after the main storyline is completed.

 - I want Bounty Hunters to be properly scary even for players with large fleets, and scale hard with combat rating.